d-unsed/rust_sidekiq/README.md

 ## Description

-An example of simple sidekiq-compatible server which listens to a queue and performs jobs pushed by Sidekiq client.
+An example of simple sidekiq-compatible server which performs Sidekiq jobs.

 This server does not require to change any Ruby code, neither for pushing jobs to queues nor for using workers.